Annual Session 2019

 Neighboring Friends who cannot make it to daytime and overnight activities are welcome to drop by for evening plenary sessions free of charge.
 Eating dinner on campus would cost $15.00 and you need to register and pay if you wish to stay overnight.
 Participation in any other single event (workshop, interest group, Meeting for Worship with a Concern for Business) requires the Single-Event Registration.

 Commuters: Those who prefer to stay off-campus may register as commuters.
-You have the option to receive meal cards for lunch and dinner.
+You have the option to have meals for lunch and dinner.
 If you would like breakfast, make arrangements for that at the BYM Registration Desk.

 Travel Directions: From Baltimore: take I-70 West to Frederick, then take US 15 North.
 Continue to the Rosemont Avenue exit.
 Turn left at the light and proceed 1/2 mile to the main entrance to the campus.
 Turn left at the big brick gates.
 Follow the BYM Signs to the parking lot behind Rosenstock and Whitaker.